xynazog/xynazog/README.md

 #### Education
 - New York University
-- Pune Insititue of Computer Technology
+- Pune Institute of Computer Technology

-#### Working On
-- Finance & Quantitative Modeling for Analysts Specialization
-- Model'ing CNN / RNN
-- Driving my bike and linkin' all parks in California

 #### Working at
 ```diff
 + Splunk>
 @@Splunk> Phantom@@
 ```

-`diff + Splunk>`
+#### Working On
+- Model'ing CNN / RNN
+- Untangling Javascript code
+- Building things that actually work
+- Driving my bike and linkin' all parks in California

+#### Currently Learning
+- Finance & Quantitative Modeling for Analysts Specialization
+- OCaml

+#### Ask me about
+- 🍕 and 🎵
+- ❤️ for clean code

+#### Pronouns
+He / him

+#### Twitter 🦜
+@xynazog / @ankitcbhagat

+#### Fun Fact
+I love to beat the ETA every single time.